Krzysztof Komeda: 1960s

 The years 1956–1962 saw Komeda with his group taking part in domestic festivals and preparing ambitious programs.
 These were also the years of his first foreign successes in Moscow, Grenoble and Paris.
 A "Jazz and Poetry" programme was prepared for Jazz Jamboree '60, and later in Warsaw Philharmonic.
 Komeda's adventure with film music also began by this time.
 Scores for the films of Roman Polanski such as Knife in the Water (1962), of Andrzej Wajda such as Innocent Sorcerers (1960), and of Janusz Morgenstern Good Bye, Till Tomorrow (also 1960) were created.
-This period, which in Komeda's artistic biography can be called the period of growing up and improving his own music language, was crowned with "Ballet Etudes" performed on Jazz Jamboree ’62.
-Although the reaction of domestic critics for the Etudes was rather cold, it opened the doors to Europe for Krzysztof Komeda Trzciński.
+This period, which in Komeda's artistic biography can be called the period of growing up and improving his own music language, was crowned with "Ballet Etudes" performed on Jazz Jamboree '62.
+Although the reaction of domestic critics for the Etudes was rather cold, it opened the doors to Europe for Komeda.

 Komeda visited Scandinavia for the first time in spring 1960, and he went back there every year thereafter.
 All of his performances at the 'Gyllene Cirkeln' (Golden Circle) in Stockholm and at the Montmartre Jazz Club in Copenhagen were a success.
-The Danish director Hennig Carlsen ordered music for his movies Hvad Med Os, and Sult (the movie based on Knut Hamsun's novel Hunger).
+The Danish director Hennig Carlsen ordered music for his movies Hvad Med Os and Sult (the movie based on Knut Hamsun's novel Hunger).
 Komeda also wrote the music for Henning Carlsen's film The Cats (Kattorna, 1965).
 Overall Komeda wrote more than 70 soundtracks.
-After successes in Scandinavia, came further successes: jazz festivals in Prague, Blend, Koenigsberg; toure of Bulgaria and both West and East Germany.
+After successes in Scandinavia, came further successes: jazz festivals in Prague, Blend, Koenigsberg; tours of Bulgaria and both West and East Germany.
 Komeda stayed in Los Angeles in 1968 where he composed film music for Roman Polanski's Rosemary’s Baby (with one of his most recognizable compositions, "Rosemary's Lullaby" sung by Mia Farrow) and Buzz Kulik's Riot.

+Accident and death

 In December 1968, in Los Angeles, Komeda had a tragic accident which led to a haematoma of the brain.
 He was pushed off an escarpment by writer Marek Hłasko during a drinking party.
 Roman Polański mentioned in his memoirs that as a result of friendly rough-and-tumble with Marek Hłasko, Komeda fell down and suffered head injuries.
 Medical treatment in the US hospital did not save his life.
 After being transported home to Poland in a coma and in a terminal state, he died in April 1969, aged 37.
-Hlasko himself died just two months later, aged 35.
+Hłasko, who was tormented by a sense of guilt, himself died just two months later at the age of 35.
+Komeda was buried at the Powązki Cemetery in Warsaw.